 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with laryngeal and hypopharyngeal cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for laryngeal and hypopharyngeal cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for laryngeal and hypopharyngeal cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors and other specialists often work together to create a patient’s overall treatment plan, which combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each specialist before any treatment begins.

-This team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech pathologists, audiologists, and psychiatrists.
+This team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech language pathologists, audiologists, and mental health professionals.
 Diagnostic radiologists and pathologists also are an integral part of the treatment team because they help with diagnosis and staging.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, dietitians, and others.

-There are 3 main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and chemotherapy.
+There are 3 main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and therapies using medication, such as chemotherapy.
 One or a combination of these therapies may be used to treat the cancer.
 Surgery and radiation therapy are the most common treatments.
 Chemotherapy may be used before or during radiation therapy and/or surgery to increase the chance of destroying cancer cells.